LibreTexts/ngshare/api-specifications.md

 ```

 ##### Error messages
-* Login required
+* 302 (Login required)
-* Permission denied
+* 403 Permission denied
-* Course not found
+* 404 Course not found
-* Assignment not found
+* 404 Assignment not found
-* Student not found
+* 404 Student not found
-* Submission not found
+* 404 Submission not found

 ### /api/feedback: Fetching and releasing submission feedback